Black Clover: Novels

 Three novels written by Johnny Onda have been released under the Jump J-Books imprint.
 The first, Black Clover: Abareushi no Sho (ブラッククローバー 暴牛の書, Burakku Kurōbā Bōgyū no Sho), was released on August 4, 2016; the second, Black Clover: Kishidan no Sho (ブラッククローバー 騎士団の書, Burakku Kurōbā Kishidan no Sho), was released on October 4, 2017; and the third, Black Clover: Yuno no Sho (ブラッククローバー ユノの書, Burakku Kurōbā Yuno no Sho), was released on October 4, 2019.
+A novel adaptation of the film Black Clover: Sword of the Wizard King, authored by Atarō Kuma with Johnny Onda in charge of the scenario, was released on June 9, 2023.

 Anime

 Original video animation

 An original video animation (OVA) produced by Xebec Zwei that is based on the series was shown at the 2016 Jump Festa between November 27 and December 18, 2016.
 It was bundled with the 11th volume of the manga, which was released on May 2, 2017.
 A second original video animation was shown at the 2018 Jump Festa.
-It was later released on DVD releases alongside My Hero Academia and Food Wars!: Shokugeki no Soma bundled with the future volumes of their respective manga, as it was announced on Jump Special Anime Festa event.
+It was later released on DVD releases alongside My Hero Academia and Food Wars!: Shokugeki no Soma bundled with the future volumes of their respective manga, as it was announced at Jump Special Anime Festa event.

 Television series

 At the Black Clover Jump Festa event on December 18, 2016, an anime television series adaptation by Pierrot was announced.
 It was directed by Tatsuya Yoshihara, with Kazuyuki Fudeyasu writing scripts, Itsuko Takeda doing character designs, and Minako Seki composing the music.
 The series premiered on TV Tokyo on October 3, 2017. with the first two seasons each consisting of 51 episodes.

-Season 3 premiered on October 1, 2019.
-The anime has been broadcast without any major interruption until late April 2020, when it was announced that future episodes would be postponed based on studio production delays caused by the COVID-19 pandemic.
+The third seasons premiered on October 1, 2019.
+The series was broadcast without any major interruption until late April 2020, when it was announced that future episodes would be postponed based on studio production delays caused by the COVID-19 pandemic.
 The broadcasting and distribution of episode 133 onward were delayed and in its place, the first episode of the series was rebroadcast on May 5, 2020; the series resumed on July 7 of the same year, and finished at episode 170 on March 30, 2021.

 Crunchyroll has simulcast the series, while Funimation produced an English dub as part of its SimulDub program as it aired.
 Adult Swim's Toonami programming block premiered the English dub on December 2, 2017.
 The series was added to the Hulu streaming service.
 Sony Pictures UK and Funimation released the first part of the series on home video in the United Kingdom and Ireland, with subsequent parts released by Manga Entertainment.
 Universal Sony classified the first part of the series for release in Australia and New Zealand, on behalf of Funimation, with Madman Entertainment releasing subsequent parts.
 The first of Black Clover became available on Netflix India with Japanese audio and English subtitles on February 23, 2021.

+In July 2025, at Anime Expo, it was announced that the series will receive a second season, which will be also produced by Pierrot.